Send emails in Swift 5 (on iOS, Mac, and Linux) with ease.

 Verify installation

 Once installed you can verify the installation using the REPL in a terminal.
-Run swift in the Terminal app to start the command line:
+Run in the Terminal app to start the command line:

 Use the REPL (Read-Eval-Print Loop) to execute code and test Swift functionality in the terminal: